 Partnership Announcement

-Insects to Automation: Learning robust efficient autonomy from nature
+Insects to Automation: learning robust efficient autonomy from nature

 Most of the talk these days around how to improve AI systems is really about data, and how to get as much of it as possible.